thomcorah/dmu-multimedia/md/TECH3015-CW1-Brief.md

 ### Presentation

-TThis is concerned with the presentation of both your prototype and the report.
+This is concerned with the presentation of both your prototype and the report.

 - Prototype matches the final designs
 - Links and transitions in the prototype work and are correct